 - A. Proposed Protection Measures: Submit report, including Drawings, that indicates the measures proposed for protecting individuals and property, for environmental protection, for dust control and, for noise control.
 Indicate proposed locations and construction of barriers. - B. Schedule of Selective Demolition Activities: Indicate the following: - 1.
 Detailed sequence of selective demolition and removal work, with starting and ending dates for each activity.
 Ensure Owner's on-site operations are uninterrupted. - 2.
 Interruption of utility services.
 Indicate how long utility services will be interrupted. - 3.
-Coordination for shutoff, capping, and continuation of utility services. - 4.
-Coordination of Owner's continuing occupancy of portions of existing building and of Owner's partial occupancy of completed Work. - C. Predemolition Photographs or Video: Show existing conditions of adjoining construction, including finish surfaces, that might be misconstrued as damage caused by demolition operations.
-Submit before Work begins. - D. Warranties: Documentation indicating that existing warranties are still in effect after completion of selective demolition. - E. Closeout Submittals: Submit a list of items that have been removed and salvaged.
+Coordination for shutoff, capping, and continuation of utility services. - C. Predemolition Photographs or Video: Show existing conditions of adjoining construction, including finish surfaces, that might be misconstrued as damage caused by demolition operations.
+Submit before Work begins. - D. Closeout Submittals: Submit a list of items that have been removed and salvaged.